h2zero/NimBLE-Arduino/docs/index.md

 If you are familiar with the original library, see: [The migration guide](Migration_guide.md) for details.

-Also see [Improvements and updates](Improvements_and_updates.md) for information about non-breaking changes.

 For more advanced usage see [Usage tips](Usage_tips.md) for more performance and optimization.
 <br/>